funny-bytes/sequelize-simple-cache/README.md

 A quick idea... have a specific config value in your project's `/config/default.js` and `/config/test.js` to enable or disable the cache respectively.
 And start your unit tests with setting `NODE_ENV=test` before.
-This is actually the way I am doing it; plus a few extra unit tests for explicitly testing the cache.
+This is actually the way I am doing it; plus a few extra unit tests for caching.
 ```javascript
 const config = require('config');
 const useCache = config.get('database.cache');